gc3-uzh-ch/gridka-school/tutorial/glance.rst

     [paste_deploy]
     flavor = keystone

 ..
+Grizzly note:
    Very interesting: we misspelled the password here, but we only get errors when getting the list of VM from horizon.
 Booting VM from nova actually worked!!!